How much does a Contracts Manager make?

 Collins Aerospace

 Collins Aerospace offers Contracts Manager jobs in the aerospace industry.
-They operate in several locations, including the United States, the United Kingdom, and Canada.
+They operate in the United States, Europe, and Asia.
+Their roles involve managing contracts for aircraft components and systems.

 -